Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Simulation study

 \section{Simulation study}

 In this simulation study, we will implement the GSS method and compare its performance to that of SS and TI.
 Since the marginal likelihood $z$ of real cases generally does not have an analytical solution, we resort to a simple Gaussian model where the marginal likelihood is known \citep{lartillot2006computing}.
-This Gaussian model is parameterized by the vector $\boldsymbol\theta=(\theta_1,\theta_2,...,\theta_d)$, where the prior on $\boldsymbol\theta$ is a product of standard normal distributions $\theta_j\sim \mathcal{N}(0,\,1)$, and the likelihood is defined by
+This Gaussian model is parameterized by the vector $\boldsymbol\theta=(\theta_1,\theta_2,...,\theta_d)$ \res{with a null data vector $X$}, where the prior on $\boldsymbol\theta$ is a product of standard normal distributions $\theta_j\sim \mathcal{N}(0,\,1)$, and the likelihood is defined by

-with $d$ the number of dimensions, and $v$ the variance.
+with $d$ the number of dimensions, and \res{a known variance $v$}.
 This setup enables access to the analytical form for each component of the Bayesian model.
 The power posterior density can be expressed as a product of $d$ normal distribution $\mathcal{N}(0,\,v/(v+\beta))$.
 The density $p_\beta$ is equal to the posterior distribution when $\beta=1$ yielding a marginal likelihood equal to

 Since the analytical power posteriors are available, we sample directly from these densities to avoid MCMC sampling.
 For SS and TI, $n$ independent samples are generated for each $\beta_{k}$ chain, and then $K$ the number of chains is increased until the numerical estimate reaches the true value.
 In contrast, the GSS estimator is executed in two steps.
-First, the independent samples from the posterior distribution (calibration samples $N_{\text{cal}}$) are used to configure the reference distribution, then $n$ samples are generated for each $\beta_{k}$ from the power density $\mathcal{N}_{\beta_{k},j}(\mu_{\beta_{k},j},\,\sigma_{\beta_{k},j}^{2})$ with
+First, independent samples from the posterior distribution (calibration samples $N_{\text{cal}}$) are used to \res{tune} the reference distribution, then $n$ samples are generated for each $\beta_{k}$ from the power density $\mathcal{N}_{\beta_{k},j}(\mu_{\beta_{k},j},\,\sigma_{\beta_{k},j}^{2})$ with

 where $\bar{\theta}_{j}$ and $S_{j}^{2}$ are respectively the mean and the variance of the calibration samples from the $j^{th}$ dimension.

 For this comparison, we set the number of dimensions to $d=50$ and variance to $v = 0.01$, resulting in a $\log(z)=-115.38$.
 With $\beta_k$ uniformly dispersed along the quantiles of $\text{Beta}(0.3,1)$, we fix $n=1000$ independent sample, $K\in[4,8,16,32,64]$ number of $\beta$ chains for each method.
 For the GSS estimator, the same setup is used, however, we set $N_{\text{cal}}=1000$ and $n=10$.
 To evaluate the uncertainty of each method's estimate, 1000 independent estimates are generated for each $K$.
 Figure~\ref{fig:ss vs TI vs GSS} shows that TI requires more than 32 chains and 16 chains for SS to converge to the true $\log(z)$, while the GSS estimator yields an accurate estimate of $\log(\widehat{z})=-115.37$ with $K=4$.
 This comparison demonstrates how the $\log(z)$ estimated using SS and TI can be biased even when error constraints are available.
 Thus, only increasing $K$ will ensure convergence and an accurate $\log(z)$ estimate.